-- (D) Form and scope of injunction or restraining order.
-Every order granting temporary injunction and every restraining order shall include or be accompanied by findings as required by Rule 52; shall be specific in terms; shall describe in reasonable detail, and not by reference to the complaint or other document, the act or acts sought to be restrained; and is binding only upon the parties to the action, their officers, agents, servants, employees, and attorneys, and upon those persons in active concert or participation with them who receive actual notice of the order by personal service or otherwise. - (E) Temporary Restraining Orders Domestic Relations Cases.
-Subject to the provision set forth in this paragraph, in an action for dissolution of marriage, separation, or child support, the court may issue a Temporary Restraining Order, without hearing or security, if ether party files a verified petition alleging an injury would result to the moving party if no immediate order were issued. - (1) Joint Order.
-If the court finds that an order shall be entered under this paragraph, the court may enjoin both parties from: - (a) transferring, encumbering, concealing, selling or otherwise disposing of any joint property of the parties or asset of the marriage except in the usual course of business or for the necessities of life, without the written consent of the parties or the permission of the court; and/or - (b) removing any child of the parties then residing in the State of Indiana from the State with the intent to deprive the court of jurisdiction over such child without the prior written consent of all parties or the permission of the court. - (2) Separate Order Required.
-In the event a party seeks to enjoin the non-moving party from abusing, harassing, disturbing the peace, or committing a battery on the petitioning party or any child or step-child of the parties, or exclude the non-moving party from the family dwelling, the dwelling of the non-moving party, or any other place, and the court determines that an order shall be issued, such order shall be addressed to one person.
+(D) Form and scope of injunction or restraining order.
+Every order granting temporary injunction and every restraining order shall include or be accompanied by findings as required by Rule 52; shall be specific in terms; shall describe in reasonable detail, and not by reference to the complaint or other document, the act or acts sought to be restrained; and is binding only upon the parties to the action, their officers, agents, servants, employees, and attorneys, and upon those persons in active concert or participation with them who receive actual notice of the order by personal service or otherwise.

+(E) Temporary Restraining Orders - Domestic Relations Cases.
+Subject to the provision set forth in this paragraph, in an action for dissolution of marriage, separation, or child support, the court may issue a Temporary Restraining Order, without hearing or security, if ether party files a verified petition alleging an injury would result to the moving party if no immediate order were issued.

+(1) Joint Order.
+If the court finds that an order shall be entered under this paragraph, the court may enjoin both parties from:

+(a) transferring, encumbering, concealing, selling or otherwise disposing of any joint property of the parties or asset of the marriage except in the usual course of business or for the necessities of life, without the written consent of the parties or the permission of the court; and/or the parties, or exclude the non-moving party from the family dwelling, the dwelling of the non-moving party, or any other place, and the court determines that an order shall be issued, such order shall be addressed to one person.
 A joint or mutual restraining or protective order shall not be issued.
 If both parties allege injury, they shall do so by separate petitions.
 The trial court shall review each petition separately and grant or deny each petition on its individual merits.
 In the event the trial court finds cause to grant both petitions, it shall do so by separate orders.